 If you plan to relocate offices, connect new phone lines, or set up new networks before December 14, the best time to place an order is before the end of September.

-If you place an order after September, your carrier may still be able to complete the project before the embargo cut-off date, but it all depends on the service requested.
-Some services require more network components and planning on the carrier’s end, which can result in longer lead times.
+If you place an order after September, your carrier may still be able to complete the project before the embargo cut-off date.
+However, it all depends on the service requested.
+Some services require more network components and planning on the carrier’s end.
+This can result in longer lead times.
 Here are the expected lead times of each network service:

 |Type of service||Lead times (Business days)|